suzukiplan/z80/README.md

 # SUZUKI PLAN - Z80 Emulator (WIP) [![Build Status](https://travis-ci.org/suzukiplan/z80.svg?branch=master)](https://travis-ci.org/suzukiplan/z80)

-The Z80 was an 8-bit CPU developed by Zilog corporation, released in 1976, and widely used in computers and game consoles in the 1980s.
+The Z80 is an 8-bit CPU developed by Zilog corporation, released in 1976, and widely used in computers and game consoles in the 1980s.
 It is not just a relic of the past, but continues to be used in embedded systems that require accuracy in processing execution time, such as real-time systems.

 __SUZUKI PLAN - Z80 Emulator__ is an emulator under development based on the following design guidelines to support the development of programs and/or emulators using Z80: